vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 61

 (i.e., Stotreṣu) he seems to imply that he has been giving vent to his ideas through Stotras as and when occasion warrants so.
 In the Tantraloka we quite often come across with such verses which are replete with intense devotion.
 But in the absence of any definite statement to this effect we assign the sorting out of such portions to the future ventures.
 Before closing the discussion on Abhinavagupta's writings let us examine an intriguing statement from him.
 He says that one of the secondary items namely Naimittika (occasional functions) with its varieties has been dealt with in the Tantrasara.2 The Tantra- sarā which is another work by the same pen, resounds the statement.
-Now the problem is that the Tantra- sāra, as we know, is a shorter version of the Tantra- loka on the admission of Abhinavagupta himself.1 In all probability the Tantraloka must precede the Tantrasāra; how could the Tantrāloka, therefore, con- tain a reference to the Tantrasära?
+Now the problem is that the Tantra- sāra, as we know, is a shorter version of the Tantra- loka on the admission of Abhinavagupta himself.1 In all probability the Tantraloka must precede the Tantrasāra; how could the Tantrāloka, therefore, con- tain a reference to the Tantrasāra?
 One thing is cer- tain that the Tantrasara is posterior in chronological order-it was a summary in simple words intended to enlighten all and sundry.

 1. Cp. विदितमृतिसतत्त्वाः संविदम्भोनिधाना-